Foxes in popular culture: Middle East

 A 2011 Graffiti artwork in Tel Aviv depicting a fox.

 In early Mesopotamian mythology, the fox is one of the sacred animals of the goddess Ninhursag.
 The fox acts as her messenger.

 The Bible's Song of Solomon (2:15) includes a well-known verse "Catch for us the foxes, the little foxes that ruin the vineyards, our vineyards that are in bloom" which had been given many interpretations over the centuries by Jewish and Christian Bible commentators.

 To the Jewish sage Matteya ben Heresh, of the 2nd century CE, is attributed the maxim: "Meet each man with friendly greeting; be the tail among lions rather than the head among foxes".
 "The head among foxes" in this context is similar to the English expression "A big fish in a small pond".
 "Fox fables" are attributed to Rabbi Meir and Johanan ben Zakai, and appeared in a compilation under that name by Berechiah ha-Nakdan; the term in fact refers also to fables featuring animals other than foxes.

 East Asia

 Prince Hanzoku terrorized by a nine-tailed kitsune (fox spirit).
 Print by Utagawa Kuniyoshi, 19th century.

-In Classic of Mountains and Seas (edited by Liu Xiang in Han Dynasty and probably composed by people before Qin Dynasty), foxes eat people, and predict war.
+In Classic of Mountains and Seas (edited by Liu Xiang in the Han Dynasty and probably composed before the Qin Dynasty), foxes eat people and predict war.
+In Investiture of the Gods, the femme fatale Su Daji is a malevolent vixen tasked by Nüwa to corrupt King Zhou and bring forth the fall of the Shang dynasty.

-In Chinese, Japanese, Korean and Vietnamese folklores, foxes (huli jing in China, kitsune in Japan, kumiho in Korea, and hồ ly tinh in Vietnam) are powerful spirits that are known for their highly mischievous and cunning nature, and they often take on the form of female humans to seduce men.
-In contemporary Chinese, the word huli jing is often used to describe a mistress negatively in an extramarital affair.
+In Chinese, Japanese, Korean and Vietnamese folklores, "fox spirits" (huli jing in China, kitsune in Japan, kumiho in Korea, and hồ ly tinh in Vietnam) are powerful spirits that are known for their highly mischievous and cunning nature, and they often take on the form of beautiful women to seduce or trick men.
+In Modern Chinese, the word huli jing is often used to negatively describe a mistress of an extramarital affair.
+In ancient Korean tales, fox spirits are portrayed as anti-deities that threaten the deity-dragons.
 In Shinto of Japan, kitsune sometimes help people as an errand of their deity, Inari.